miller-28/luxaris/README.md

 ## What Luxaris Does

 **Content Creation & Management**
 Draft posts, create multiple variants for different platforms, and organize content with tags and campaigns.
-Posts can be authored manually or assisted by AI-powered generation tools that help create engaging, platform-optimized content.
+Use AI-powered generation with customizable templates to create engaging, platform-optimized content.
+Each post can have channel-specific variants that adapt to different platform requirements.

 **Smart Scheduling**
 Plan your content calendar weeks or months in advance.
-Schedule posts for specific dates and times, respect different timezones, and ensure consistent engagement with your audience.
-The system handles the complexity of managing multiple channels, rate limits, and optimal posting times.
+Schedule posts for specific dates and times with full timezone support.
+A two-runner architecture ensures reliable publishing: the scanner detects due schedules and the publisher executes delivery to social platforms.
+RabbitMQ message queue provides durability and retry logic for failed attempts.

 **Multi-Channel Publishing**
 Connect your social media accounts once and publish everywhere.
 Each platform has unique constraints—character limits, media support, formatting rules—and Luxaris automatically adapts your content to meet each channel's requirements while preserving your message's intent.

 **Team Collaboration & Security**
-Built for teams with role-based access control.
-Assign different permissions to team members—some can only draft, others can schedule, and administrators can publish and manage accounts.
-API keys enable automation and integration with external tools while maintaining security.
+Built for teams with role-based access control and a root user approval system.
+The first registered user becomes the platform administrator who approves new registrations.
+OAuth 2.0 authentication (Google, with support for more providers) makes sign-in seamless.
+Fine-grained permissions control who can draft, schedule, publish, and manage accounts.

 **Visibility & Control**
-Track what's happening with comprehensive audit logs showing who created, edited, or published content.
-Monitor system health, control feature rollouts with flags, and maintain compliance with detailed activity tracking.
+Four-tier observability provides complete visibility: HTTP request telemetry (performance, errors), system logs (technical debugging), business events (user actions, publishing), and compliance audit trails.
+All logs are database-persisted for long-term analysis.
+Monitor API health, track feature usage, and maintain complete audit trails for compliance.

 ## Platform Architecture